Boise law school receives full accreditation

-BOISE, Idaho (AP) — The American Bar Association has granted accreditation to a Boise-based law school.
+BOISE, Idaho (AP) — The American Bar Association has granted full approval to a Boise-based law school that struggled with accreditation.

-Concordia University-Portland announced in 2007 it would open a law school in downtown Boise.
+Concordia University-Portland announced in 2007 it would open a law school in downtown Boise, and spent several years raising money to build the school.
 The first class opened with 75 students in 2012.

-But in 2014 the bar association announced with was withholding accreditation while “fact finders” took a closer look.
-The school received provisional accreditation in 2015.
+In 2014 the bar association announced it was withholding accreditation while “fact finders” took a closer look at the school.
+Completing law school normally takes three years, and the delay prompted 55 second- and third-year students to leave Concordia for the University of Idaho Law School, which also has a campus in downtown Boise.
+Other students took a leave of absence from Concordia.

 Law schools must be accredited by the association for graduates to take the bar exam in many states, including Idaho.